mediaarchitekt/WP-Webmaster/readme.md

 ## Changelog

+### 1.2
+- Feature: Test mail for email and smtp settings
 ### 1.1
 - Feature: Inject code snippets e.g. for tracking
 - Limit injection to not logged in users only